Diagnostic script interfaces¶

 and finally it will store provenance information.
 Provenance information is stored in the

-and also plotted in an SVG file for human inspection.
-In addition to provenance information, a caption is also added
+In addition to provenance information, a caption is also added to the plots.

 Information provided by ESMValCore to the diagnostic script¶